bbauska/CSS3-Reference/README.md

 	  <td>Refer to individual border-image properties to see which are animatable.</td>
 	</tr>
 	  <td><b>Description</b></td>
-	  <td> A shorthand property that defines the source, slicing pattern, border width, degree of extension,
+	  <td>A shorthand property that defines the source, slicing pattern, border width, degree of extension,
    and repetition of an image-based border.
 The syntax is somewhat unusual compared to the rest of CSS, so take extra time with it.
-For example, three of the five values possible are slash-separated and must be listed in a specific order.<br>Note that it is effectively impossible to take a simple image (say, a star) and repeat it around the edges of an element.
+For example, three of the five values possible are slash-separated and must be listed in a specific order.<br><br>Note that it is effectively impossible to take a simple image (say, a star) and repeat it around the edges of an element.
 To create that effect, you must create a single image that contains nine copies of the image you wish to repeat in a 3×3 grid.
 It may
    also be necessary to set border-width (<i>not</i> border-imagewidth) to be large enough to show the